mvolkmann/blog/src/web-components.md

 "Shadow DOM" %} provides a way to encapsulate the content and styling of a custom element.

+Many standard HTML elements utilize a shadow DOM.
+Examples include `input`, `audio`, `video`, and `detail`.
+This can be seen by examining such elements in the "Elements" tab of the Chrome DevTools.
+Click the settings gear icon, scroll to the "Elements" section, and check "Show user agent shadow DOM".

 ## ES Modules

 {% aTargetBlank "https://html.spec.whatwg.org/multipage/webappapis.html#integration-with-the-javascript-module-system",